PhilipK/BoilR/tips_for_linux.md

 If you want to avoid launching into Lutris, here are a few ways that you can do that.

 ### GOG
 I recommend you just use Heroic.
-But if you really really want to use EGS you can:
+But if you really really want to use GOG Galaxy you can:

 - Install [Lutris](https://lutris.net/)
 - Install GOG from Lutris [here](https://lutris.net/games/gog-galaxy/)